IgniteUI/igniteui-xplat-docs/doc/en/components/blazor-webassembly-how-to-read-and-write-excel-files-to-reduce-server-load.md

 ### Tips and Tricks #1 - Pause the automatic calculation of formulas

 Тhe Infragistics Blazor Excel library lets you pause the automatic calculation of formulas in order to improve the processing speed when browsing or rewriting cells in an Excel file on a Blazor WebAssembly application.
-For more information, please refer to the INFRAGISTICS Knowledge Base (link below).
+For more information, please refer to [this documentation topic](blazor-excel-library-temporarily-stop-automatic-calculation-of-formulas-to-speed-up-processing.md).

 ### Tips and Tricks #2 - Use Ahead-Of-Time (AOT) compilation